 The university provides numerous special events throughout the year to enrich campus life and to further spiritual development.
-These include the Evangelism Conference, the Missions Conference, the Prayer Conference, the Powell Lectures, and various musical programs and concerts.
+These include the Missions Conference and various musical programs and concerts.

 Chapel services are conducted in the R. G. Lee Chapel two days each week and broadcast on Facebook Live.
 The programs vary, generally featuring a sermon by the president, a faculty member, or an invited speaker.
 Students and all other members of the campus community are expected to attend.
-These services, held Monday and Tuesday during the regular semester, are occasions of valuable spiritual fellowship and inspiration.
+These services, held Tuesdays and Wednesdays during the regular semester, are occasions of valuable spiritual fellowship and inspiration.